 Let me predict your future.
 (If I’m wrong, I promise to change 10 up-the-back-into-the-hair dirty diapers for you.)

-*putting finger to temple* I’m going to predict that at some point “traveling with baby” is going to be something you search for online.
+*putting finger to temple* I’m going to predict that at some point you’re going to go on a road trip with Baby.

 Well, which traveling soundtrack would you rather listen to?

 - Four hours of whines, howls, wails, and screams?

 - Or four hours of giggles, gurgles, and the occasional productive grunt?

 Today I’m going to unload all the suggestions you need to keep Joy behind your baby’s brain control panel.
 Who says traveling with a baby has to be hard?
 Not this gal!
 You’ve got this!

 Traveling with Baby Stop #1:

 Our first stop on this Tour de Family has got to be Safetyville.
 This is the quaint little village that helps ensure you all stumble back from vacation alive (but probably exhausted).